sleepingkingstudios/cuprum-rails/README.md

 ### Code of Conduct

-Please note that the `Cuprum::Collections` project is released with a [Contributor Code of Conduct](https://github.com/sleepingkingstudios/cuprum-rails/blob/master/CODE_OF_CONDUCT.md).
+Please note that the `Cuprum::Rails` project is released with a [Contributor Code of Conduct](https://github.com/sleepingkingstudios/cuprum-rails/blob/master/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

 <!-- ## Getting Started  -->